libktx/ktx/assets-async/README.md

 #### Implementation notes

-##### Multiple calls of `load` and `unload`
+##### Multiple calls of `load`, `loadAsync` and `unload`

-It is completely safe to call `load` multiple times with the same asset data, even to obtain asset instances without dealing with `Deferred`.
-In that sense, it can be used as an alternative to `getAsync` inside coroutines.
+It is completely safe to call `load` and `loadAsync` multiple times with the same asset data, even just to obtain asset instances.
+In that sense, they can be used as an alternative to `getAsync` inside coroutines.

 Instead of loading the same asset multiple times, `AssetStorage` will just increase the reference count to the asset and return the same instance on each request.
-This also works concurrently - the storage will always load just one asset instance, regardless of how many different threads and coroutines called `load` in parallel.
+This also works concurrently - the storage will always load just _one_ asset instance, regardless of how many different threads and coroutines called `load` in parallel.

-However, to eventually unload the asset, you have to call `unload` the same number of times as `load`, or simply dispose of all assets with `dispose`, which clears all reference counts and unloads everything from the storage.
+However, to eventually unload the asset, you have to call `unload` the same number of times as `load`/`loadAsync`, or simply dispose of all assets with `dispose`, which clears all reference counts and unloads everything from the storage.

-Unlike `load`, `add` should be called only once on a single asset, and only when the path and type are absent in the storage.
+Unlike `load` and `loadAsync`, `add` should be called only once on a single asset, and when it is not stored in the storage.
 You cannot add existing assets to the storage, even if they were previously loaded by it.
 This is because if we are not sure that `AssetStorage` handled the loading (or creation) of an object, tracking its dependencies and lifecycle is difficult and left to the user.
-Trying to `add` an existing asset will not increase its reference count, and instead throw an exception.
+Trying to `add` an asset with existing path and type will not increase its reference count, and will throw an exception instead.

-Adding assets that were previously loaded by the `AssetStorage` under different paths is also a misuse of the API, which might result in unloading the asset or its dependencies prematurely.
+Adding assets that were previously loaded by the `AssetStorage` under different paths is also a misuse of the API which might result in unloading the asset or its dependencies prematurely.
 True aliases are currently unsupported.

 ##### `runBlocking`